denten-books/plain-text/main.md

 and silicon does not merely claim to, but actually does transform surfaces.
 Critical reading must therefore begin with reclaiming the underlying material conditions of meaning making.
 The answer to the machine remains in the machine.

-My "closest possible" reading of James Joyce's "Ulysses" contain a malicious code injection.
-Were my readers to open the pictured file, it would erase their hard drives.

 [^ln3-illusion]: See for example @kirschenbaum_mechanisms_2012, 135: "Computers
 are unique in the history of writing technologies in that they present a